19 Nov Audio transcription services: How to deal with difficult audio files?

 An audio file with characteristics that can make it harder for the transcribers to render exactly the content it carries is called a difficult audio file.
-The characteristics may include background noise, static on recordings, voice overlapping, faint audio recording, nonnative accents, very fast speech, etc. This also means that it will take double or more effort and time from the transcribers to render them.
+The characteristics may include background noise, static on recordings, voice overlapping, faint audio recording, nonnative accents, very fast speech, etc. This also means that the transcription process will take double or more effort and time to render them.

-How to handle a transcription project with difficult audio files?
+2. How to handle an audio transcription project with challenging audio files?

-First and foremost, make sure you are using a good quality headset or headphone as it gives you better sound of what’s being said from the audio and helps to enhance the quality of the transcript.
+First and foremost, make sure you are using a good quality headset or headphone as it gives you the better sound of what’s being said from the audio and helps to enhance the quality of the transcription process.

-Next, try to change the speed of the recording like slow it down or speed it up to see if you can hear the words and catch the ideas better.
-However, as crazy as this might seem, slowing down the audio might in fact make it harder for you to hear the speaker as it may sound like they are slurring.
+Next, try to change the speed of the audio recording like slow it down or speed it up to see if you can hear the words and catch the ideas better.
+However, as crazy as this might seem, slowing down the audio might, in fact, make it harder for you to hear the speaker as it may sound like that are slurring.

-You can also rely on software to clear up the background noise.
-Express Scribe is the software that is often recommended for those who work as transciptionist.
-You may need to click on the background noise reduction option more than once but it does help.
+You can also rely on software to clear up the background noise of the source audio files.
+Express Scribe is the software that is often recommended for those who work as transcriptionists.
+You may need to do click on the background noise reduction option more than once but it does help.